canonical/ubuntu-desktop-provision/docs/oem-provisioning-24_04_1.md

 Placing this `whitelabel.yaml` at `/usr/share/desktop-provision/whitelabel.yaml` on your LiveCD is sufficient to skip user creation during installation, provided that you are using the new Ubuntu Desktop Bootstrap installer.

-A comprehensive guide to customizing a LiveCD can be found [here](https://help.ubuntu.com/community/LiveCDCustomization).
+A comprehensive guide to customising a LiveCD can be found [here](https://help.ubuntu.com/community/LiveCDCustomization).

 ### Using the Flutter installer without modifying the LiveCD